TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Search space is unbounded
 - Answer is guaranteed to exist
 - isPossible(x) must be monotonic
-  * (true â†’ always true OR false â†’ always false afterward)
+  * (true → always true OR false → always false afterward)
 - Must work in O(log answer) or O(log range) time
 ---